 NB: In the rare case of a patient in the community having non-invasive ventilation (NIV), and the patient has died, the NIV will cause the chest to continue to rise and fall, mimicking respiratory effort from the patient.
+However, you would anticipate that all other signs of life are absent.
 It is recommended that the ventilator be switched off and continued checking for a pulse, alongside auscultating for the presence of a heartbeat, occurs.
 Following this, the verification process should be followed, ensuring all checks are conducted over the 5-minute period.